aleksandarjonoski/webrtc-voice-call-app/README.md

 # WebRTC Voice Relay Application

-This project demonstrates a WebRTC-based Voice over IP (VoIP) application that connects multiple clients via a signaling server and forwards audio streams through the server (instead of peer-to-peer).
+This project demonstrates a WebRTC-based application that connects multiple clients via a signaling server and forwards audio streams through the server (instead of peer-to-peer).
 The application includes a Go backend for signaling and audio forwarding, and a LitElement-based frontend to interact with WebRTC.

 ## Features
 - Server-forwarded audio streams (not peer-to-peer).